xeoncross/got/README.md

 The native [`html/template` engine](https://golang.org/pkg/html/template/) can handle variables, template inheritance, helper functions, and sanitizing of HTML, CSS, Javascript, and URIs.
 However, using `html/template` _easily_ requires a bit of boilerplate (and forethought) which this package provides in a clever, minimal wrapper.

-This package is for people who want use the stdlib `html/template` when building/using HTML templates.
+1) This package is for people who want use the stdlib `html/template` when building/using HTML templates.

-# Documentation

-This library requires you to structure your templates on-disk in a certain, logical way.
+2) This package requires you to organize your templates _on-disk_ in a certain, logical way.

 ## Usage

-You can use any template extension you want with `got`.

-    templates := got.New(".html")
-    err = templates.Load("templates/")
+Specify the directory containing your templates, and the file extension for template files.

+    templates, err := got.New("templates/", ".html")

 Once loaded, rendering templates inside a handler is as easy as passing the `http.ResponseWriter`, template name, data, and a status.

+    http.HandleFunc("/", func(w http.ResponseWriter, r *http.Request) {
+      data = struct{ Name string }{"Bob"}
-    err = templates.Render(w, "home", data, http.StatusOK)
+      err := templates.Render(w, "home", data, http.StatusOK)

+      if err != nil {
+        http.Error(w, err.Error(), http.StatusInternalServerError)
+      }
+    })

-Should and error be encountered, `got` will prevent a partial response from being sent, allowing you to handle the error as you see fit.
+Should an error be encountered, `got` will prevent a partial response from being sent, allowing you to handle the error (as shown above).

-## Convention
+## Conventions

 `xeoncross/got` expects layout files to live in one of three folders based on their usage: